 Benevolent Boss: To the Enforcers.
 In fact, she may very well be their best boss EVER.
+They fully admit even when she is angry at them she is still a much better boss than Shendu.

 In fact, despite an obligatory "I will make you pay if you betray me to my enemies" scene, her firing the Enforcers was relatively civil, even giving them their possessions, money and their final payment before sending them off.